AcademySoftwareFoundation/opencue.io/content/contributing/opencue/Getting started/getting-started-mac.md

 ## Database setup

-After installing PostgreSQL you need to create a database and user for OpenCue (specifically Cuebot) to use.
+After installing PostgreSQL you need to create a database and user for OpenCue — specifically Cuebot — to use.

 ### Using the command-line